gutfeeling/practical_rl_for_coders/03_bellman_equations/README.md

 # Required reading

-Students enrolled in the course have access to lecture videos, coding screencasts and assignment solutions.
-You **do not** need to go through the reading material listed here, though it doesn't hurt if you are curious.
+This section is for students who are financially disadvantaged and are not able to pay for the full course.
+You should still be able to learn a lot by going through the reading material listed below and solving the assignments.

-This section is for students who are financially disadvantaged and are not able to pay for the course.
 The reading materials are a collection of free online resources that cover many of the things that I address in the course videos (though not everything unfortunately).
 It's best to go through them in the order listed.

 After you are done studying the listed materials, try solving the assignments.
-If you can solve the assignments without problems, you have picked up the required knowledge for this module.

 1. [RL Course by David Silver, Lecture 2: Markov Decision Processes](https://www.youtube.com/watch?v=lfHX2hHRMVQ&t)
 2. [RL Course by David Silver, Lecture 3: Planning by Dynamic Programming](https://www.youtube.com/watch?v=lfHX2hHRMVQ&t)